 The student interview

 The test results are important and students should take them seriously, as they help us to evaluate and measure a student’s potential for academic success in a college preparatory high school environment.
 The test results also provide us with information about honors admission and/or honors course placement.

 Is there an opportunity for accelerated placement testing?

 An applicant’s HSPT test results are not the sole basis used to appropriately place freshman in their academic classes and/or accelerated courses.
-Saint Mary’s administers subject placement testing on April 2019 for those registered freshman who wish to be scheduled for a higher course placement in math, English, international language, and certain Visual and Performing Arts.
+Saint Mary’s administers subject placement testing in May 20201 for those registered freshman who wish to be scheduled for a higher course placement in math, English, international language, and certain Visual and Performing Arts.
 The subject placement tests in May allow students the benefit of completing the majority of their coursework in a particular subject area so that they are able to effectively demonstrate their comprehension and knowledge.
 There is no fee for a student to take the subject placement tests.
 Students will be notified of their results by the Saint Mary’s Academic Office.